FinalCAD/csv2hash/README.md

 in your rule

 	{ position: [0,0], key: 'name', extra_validator: DowncaseValidator.new,
-		message: 'your data should be writting in downcase only' }
+		message: 'your data should be written in lowercase only.' }

 Csv data

 	[ [ 'Foo' ] ]

-### Upgrading from 0.1 to 0.2
+# Upgrading from 0.1 to 0.2

-The signature of Definition#initialize changed, as last parameter is a configuration hash, while in versions prior to 0.2 it was an integer (header_size) consider upgrading your code :
+The signature of Definition#new has changed, the last parameter is a configuration hash, while in versions prior to 0.2 it was an integer (header_size) consider upgrading your code :

 Prior to 0.2 :